CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/01_MappingData00.md

 ![vector](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata01_02.png)

 **Navigate** to the MappingData\Shape\ folder.
 There are a number of different file extensions that may be unfamiliar.
-The files outlined in blue are all components of the admin_0_countries shapefile, and the ones outlined in magenta are all elements of the populated_places shapefile.
+The files outlined in blue are components of the admin_0_countries shapefile, and the ones outlined in magenta are elements of the populated_places shapefile.
 It is very important that all of these files stay together in the same folder otherwise QGIS will not be able to load the layer.

 * .shp - The main file that stores the feature geometry (required).
 * .shx - The index file that stores the index of the feature geometry (required).